 The Celtic culture has always feared an array of evil forces.
 The ancient Celts had hundreds of deities, but as with most cultures, they had their demons as well.

 Some of the Celtic “monsters” were originally gods, but were later demonized as pagan creatures when many of the Celts became Christians.

 IrishCentral has hunted down the 10 most frightening of these Celtic and Irish demons and monsters.

 Yes, Dracula himself is an Irish creation (Irishman Bram Stoker created the monster in his masterpiece novel), but there’s also a vampire that resides right smack in the middle of Ireland.

 Dearg-due, an Irish name meaning “red blood sucker,” is a female demon that seduces men and then drains them of their blood.

-Dad forced her into an arranged marriage with a rich man who treated her terribly, and eventually she commit suicide.
+Dad forced her into an arranged marriage with a rich man who treated her terribly, and eventually, she commits suicide.

 She was buried near Strongbow’s Tree in Waterford, and one night, she rose from her grave to seek revenge on her father and husband, sucking their blood until they dropped dead.

 Now known as Dearg-due, the vampire rises once a year, using her beauty to lure men to their deaths.